 Check out more about the function and how it differs from the CSV importer by Coupler.io in our IMPORTDATA Tutorial.

 However, the function doesn’t work smoothly for importing CSV data from OneDrive.
-First, you need to prepare a CSV URL in the same way, as we did for the CSV importer above.
+First, you need to prepare a CSV URL as follows:

 IMPORTDATA pulled the data from the CSV file but malformed it.